Toucaan/toucaan.docs/README.md

 # Credits

-1. This website is built using the [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+1. This website is built using the [Toucaan 2](https://docusaurus.io/), a modern static website generator.

 2. The site is hosted on [Netlify](https://www.netlify.com/).